|

 doctorate in botany from the University of California.
 He succeeded

-his mentor, Edward Lee Greene, as professor of Botany at that institution,
+his mentor, Edward Lee Greene, as professor of botany at that institution,

 and founded the California Botanical Society in 1915.
 He also formed